 A driver who does not produce proof of insurance will have seven days to provide it; if proof is not provided, the driver will face fines of up to $750 and up to six months in jail.

 A driver who is involved in an accident while uninsured may face suspension of driving privileges and will be required to file an SR-22, which is a proof of financial responsibility filing provided by the insurance company.
+Often drivers are required to hold this minimum insurance for three years.

 Shopping for Car Insurance in Wyoming